image of caduceus

 Continuing Education for Pain Management Clinics

-Documentation of the completed CME course shall be required to be made available upon request by Board Staff, including, but not limited to, during an on-site audit of the clinic, or during the certificate renewal process.
+Documentation of the completed CME course shall be required to be made available upon request by Board Staff, including, but not limited to, during an audit of the clinic, or during the certificate renewal process.
 The Board does have the authority to conduct audits and inspections at clinics to ensure compliance with all requirements and regulations pertaining to registered pain clinics, including audits of CME training as required.

 Please contact the Registration Department at Registrations@tmb.state.tx.us if you have any additional questions.